DAism2019/Proof-of-Love/english/chap6.md

 A special storage chip is deployed on the server, dedicated to storing a private key.
 It can store only one private key, ensuring that the key can only be accessed by specific AI software while being inaccessible for external reading, copying, or deletion.

-The final solution still needs to be explored, but this does not affect the anonymity of the AI's crypto-identity. j j
+The final solution still needs to be explored, but this does not affect the anonymity of the AI's crypto-identity.

 **Smart Commons**

 **Smart Commons** are decentralized applications (dAIpps/dApps) that comply with the SCC0 license—a universal public-domain-style license that enforces multiple non-negotiable rules, such as rejecting interactions with non-Smart Commons, prohibiting private token issuance, ensuring open-source code, and guaranteeing permanently free access.
-Additionally, the governance fund **Satoshi UTO Fund** covers development costs and provides rewards for contributions.
+Additionally, the governance fund Satoshi UTO Fund covers development costs and provides rewards for contributions.

-In short, Smart Commons are public goods developed by smart contracts, humans, or AIs, governed by Proof of Love that includes the SCC0 license, and adheres to core human ethics. jh
+In short, Smart Commons are public goods developed by smart contracts, humans, or AIs, governed by Proof of Love that includes the SCC0 license, and adheres to core human ethics.

 ##### 6.1.2.2 Smart Creative Commons Zero License（SCC0 License）

 "Smart Commons" are dApps/dAIpps (smart contracts and their overall trusted components) that directly accept governance from the SCC0 Whitelist Contract (contract address: 0x2913BAbD2d383dBeBCf5A1ca543A0940bb8C7C52<sup>115</sup>) using smart contract code, and all of its code does not violate the SCC0 license in any way.